DucManhPhan/DucManhPhan.github.io/_posts/2020-12-12-The-neccessary-commands-in-VIM.md

 - vip : visual inside paragraph - selects all paragraph.
 - ctp : change till p - delete everything from here to letter p.
 - d$ : delete to the end of line
-- yG : copy everything through the end of the file
+- yg : copy everything through the end of the file
 - cf) : change through the next closing parentheses or the next other character
 - cw : delete word and enter the insert mode
 - dw : delete word and staying in the normal mode